 It’s only by recognizing them can you do anything about them.

-While admitting that you have a problem is the first step in recovery, part of that process is realizing that you’re afraid.
+While admitting that you have a problem is the first step in recovery programs, part of that process is realizing that you’re afraid.
 You might be afraid of what happens if you keep drinking, but you’re more afraid of what happens when you stop.

 Strong fears move you away from self-destructive behavior while a strong why pushes you towards improving your life.

 It’s not enough to be afraid of what can go wrong.
 It’s not enough to simply want to stop.
-You also need a powerful reason that keeps you on the path of sobriety.
+You also need a powerful reason that keeps you sober.